Get to know Adverity#

 Performance optimization

-Monitor task health and remedy bottlenecks across fetch, transform, and load.
+Monitor task health and identify bottlenecks.
 See Using the Performance Manager.